telefonicasc/etl-framework/python-lib/tc_etl_lib/README.md

 0.16.0 (September 29th, 2025)

-- Fix: Add: new optional parameter `idPattern` in cbManager's methods get_entities and get_entities_page used to filter entities by Identity pattern
+- Add: new optional parameter `idPattern` in cbManager's methods get_entities and get_entities_page used to filter entities by Identity pattern

 0.15.0 (Feburary 27th, 2025)